zeroknowledgediscovery/patternly/examples/README.md

 + ```Satellite_continuous_streaming```: No set amount of clusters is predefined.
-Instead, ```patternly``` analyzes the continuous streams and contstructs  a PFSA library when it comes across an uknown sequence.
+Instead, ```patternly``` analyzes the continuous streams and contstructs a new PFSA to add to the library when it comes across an sequence that does not map back to any of the already established PFSAs.

-+ ```Satellite_half_assign_half_stream```: This approach is imilar to both
++ ```Satellite_half_assign_half_stream```: This approach is similar to both
   ```Satellite_manually_assign_clusters``` and
   ```Satellite_continuous_streaming```.
 We first establish a set number of
   PFSAs to construct for the first half of the data.
-Then, upon streaming the second half of the data, we add new PFSAs to the already established library rather than marking these unknown sequences as anamolous.
+Then, upon streaming the second half of the data, when we come across sequences that do not map back to any of the PFSAs in the library, we construct a new PFSA and add it to the established library rather than marking these unknown sequences as anamolous.

 ## Test data and notebooks